Disease Guide ·Aortic Stenosis ·2026

 Chronic Management Value

 At $600-$3,000/year for medications and monitoring, insurance provides consistent value for moderate to severe cases.
-Emergency visits for fainting episodes or arrhythmias can add $1,000-$3,000 per event.
+Emergency visits for fainting or arrhythmias add $1,000-$3,000 per event, making coverage worthwhile.

 Red flag · Coverage